 Will I be forced to leave Canada if I leave my abusive partner?

-Your partner does not have the right to have you deported.
-Only federal immigration authorities can decide to deport someone.
+Your partner cannot have you deported.
+Only federal immigration authorities can force someone to leave Canada.

-The risk of you being forced to leave Canada depends on your immigration status here.
+The risk that you will be forced to leave Canada depends on your immigration status.

 Immigration law in Canada is complicated.
 It is easy to make a serious mistake.
 It is important to get legal advice from a lawyer if you are worried about your immigration status.
 Step 1 tells you how to find a lawyer who can help with immigration issues.

-If you are a Canadian citizen, you cannot be forced to leave Canada only because you leave your partner.
+If you're a Canadian citizen, you cannot be forced to leave Canada only because you leave your abusive partner.
+But, you may have to leave Canada if you left out required information or included information that wasn't true in your application for Canadian citizenship or permanent resident status.

-If you are a permanent resident, you cannot lose that status or be forced to leave Canada only because you leave an abusive relationship.
-This is true even if your abusive partner is your sponsor.
+If you're a permanent resident, you cannot lose your status or be forced to leave Canada only because you leave an abusive relationship.
+This is true even if your abusive partner sponsored your application for permanent residence.

 But immigration authorities may review your case if your sponsor tells them that:

-- you left out information, or you included information that was not true in your application to Immigration, Refugees and Citizenship Canada (IRCC) (formerly Citizenship and Immigration Canada or CIC)
+- you left out required information or included information that wasn't true in your application for permanent residence

 This could lead to the loss of your permanent resident status.
-If you are worried about this, you should get legal advice.
+If you're worried about this, you should get legal advice.

 Other immigration status or no status

-You might have a temporary status that has nothing to do with your relationship with your partner, For example, you might have a valid work permit that allows you to stay in the country.
-So, if you leave your partner, this doesn't affect your work permit.
+You might have a temporary status that has nothing to do with your relationship with your partner.
+For example, you might have a valid work permit that allows you to stay in the country.
+So, if you leave your abusive partner, this doesn't affect your work permit.

 - have a sponsorship application in process under the “Spouse or Common-law Partner in Canada” class, or